LovelyBuggies/MFG-PINO/README.md

 # MFG-PINO

-Source code for the paper:
-- Physics-Informed Neural Operator for Coupled Forward-Backward Partial Differential Equations
-- Scalable Learning for Spatiotemporal Mean-Field Games using Physics-Informed Neural Operator
+Scalable Learning for Spatiotemporal Mean-Field Games using Physics-Informed Neural Operator

 ```
 // Put data to ./data/